 Can cancer be prevented?

-So far, nothing has been found that’s proven to prevent every case of cancer.
-Right now we know there are ways to prevent many cases of cancer in large groups of people.
+So far, nothing has been found that’s proven to prevent every cancer.
+Right now we know there are ways to help prevent many cancers in large groups of people.
 And there are things you can do that might help reduce your personal chance of getting cancer.
-(See Appendix A at the end of this document for the American Cancer Society’s recommendations for reducing cancer risk.)
+(See Appendix A at the end for the American Cancer Society’s recommendations for reducing cancer risk.)
 But, as of today, even the best methods to try to reduce your cancer risk (called cancer risk reduction) cannot prevent all cancers.

 When you hear about something new to prevent cancer